 Dominating the hill immediately to the north of Itsukushima-jinja is this huge pavilion built in 1587 by Toyotomi Hideyoshi.
 The...

-Going back as far as the late 6th century, Itsukushima-jinja gives the island its real name.
-The shrine's present form dates from 1168,...
+With origins from as far back as the late 6th century, Itsukushima-jinja gives Miyajima its real name The shrine's pier-like...

-Kaki-ya is a sophisticated oyster bar on the main street.
-It serves delicious local oysters freshly grilled on the barbecue by the...
+Kaki-ya is a sophisticated oyster bar on the main street, serving delicious local oysters freshly barbecued in their shells.
+For a taste...

 505-1 Miyajima-chō · interesting places nearby

 The oysters in the tank and on the barbecue outside are what everyone is eating here.
-Try a plate of nama-gaki (raw oysters) or kaki-furai (crumbed, fried oysters) for ¥1300.
-It's not all about the slimy shell-dwellers – there are other meals, such as udon sets, on offer too.
+Try a plate of nama-gaki (raw oysters) or kaki-furai (crumbed, fried oysters), or go for oysters on udon noodles.
+It's not all about the slimy shell-dwellers – there are other meals on the menu, such as curry and eel sets.